c-h-david/rapid2/SANDBOX.md

 matrix-based Muskingum method equations that were originally developed in [David et al. (2011)][URL_DA2011].

-The temporal domain of the simulation starts at Unix Epoch, *i.e* on 1970-01-01 at 00:00:00 Universal Time, and lasts for 10 consecutive days.
+The temporal domain of the simulation starts at Unix Epoch, *i.e.* on 1970-01-01 at 00:00:00 Universal Time, and lasts for 10 consecutive days.

 ## River Network